 Why does Horticulture For Healing (H4H) focus on residential substance use treatment, alternative juvenile programs and transitional housing residencies?

 Horticulture For Healing started with Joanna’s own experience, to contribute to ensuring that every individual has the opportunity to reach their full potential by recognizing and claiming their value, beauty, power and space.
-Bringing plants, gardening and self kindness practices into the lives of individuals marginalized by society, can aid mental and physical well being while promoting a safe space to grow and heal.
+Bringing plants, gardening and self kindness practices into the lives of individuals facing oppression by societal norms, can aid mental and physical well being while promoting a safe space to grow and heal.

 Research has shown that caring for a plant helps build confidence and relaxes while positively stimulating the recovering mind.